 Striving to meet these demands Keestrack are at the forefront of deploying fuel saving technologies such as load-sensing hydraulics and hybrid diesel / electric drive options – two great ways to reduce fuel consumption with no loss of performance.

 We offer modern low-emission diesel drives with load-sensing hydraulic modules for power units and crusher functions on all our products.
-These offer potential fuel savings of approximately 30% over conventional drives.
-And our electric options provide even greater scope for savings - 50% when powered via an onboard generator and 70% when connected to a mains supply.
+These offer potential fuel savings of approximately 25% over conventional drives.
+And our electric options provide even greater scope for savings of energy and CO2 emissions.

 Load-sensing Hydraulic System

 Keestrack have been pioneering the use of load-sensing hydraulic systems for many years.
 The hydraulics monitor feed load and automatically adjust to the requirements of the load.
 As a result, 4-6 liters of fuel can be saved per hour, and when applied to typical operation of 1,500 hours, this equates to a saving of up to 7,500 litres.

 The load-sensing systems provide cost savings of approx. 30% compared to crushers and screeners, offered by other manufacturers, who do not apply this technology.

 Keestrack introduced the first hybrid classifier C6 in 2012 and has been continuing this path ever since as we believe this is not just an added value for the environment but it is also a significant improvement on the cost efficiency of our machines.